YK Research

 Helium: CRITICAL

-- No substitute for wafer cooling, lithography, or leak detection
+• No substitute exists for wafer cooling, EUV lithography, or fab leak detection

-- Strait of Hormuz closure kills 25%+ of global supply
+• Hormuz closure kills 25%+ of global supply, that's the real tail risk

-- SK Hynix claims diversified supply.
-US and Canada are alternatives
+• SK Hynix claims diversified supply, US and Canada sources exist but can't scale fast

 Bromine: HIGH

-- Less critical than helium but still required for fab operations
+• Less critical than helium but still a hard fab dependency

 Oil & Energy Impact on AI